-If you've identified a few real estate agents who seem like good candidates to sell your house and have checked out their websites (see the Nolo article “Choosing a Real Estate Agent to Sell Your Home”), the next step is to arrange an in-person meeting.
+If you've identified a few real estate agents who seem like good candidates to sell your house and have checked out their websites, the next step is to arrange an in-person meeting.
 Allow at least one hour to show the agent your home and discuss possible prices and issues in the sale.
 Here are the topics you want to discuss:

-References.
-Ask the agent to provide at least three names of current or former clients who sold their homes within the last year.
-Then call these people and ask how they liked working with the agent, whether there were any problems, and any other relevant questions.
+Ask the agent to provide at least three names of current or former clients who sold their homes within the last year and would be willing to talk with you.
+Then call them and ask how they liked working with the agent, whether there were any problems, and any other relevant questions.

-The agent’s commission.
-Expect to pay somewhere 5% to 6% of the home's sales price (to be split between your agent and the buyer's agent), but this may vary depending on many factors, including the selling price of your home.
+Expect to pay somewhere 5% to 6% of the home's sales price (to be split between your agent and the buyer's agent), but this could vary depending on many factors, including the selling price of your home.
+See Negotiate the Agent's Commission When Selling Your House for details.

-Once you've found the agent you want to work with, you'll draw up a formal agreement that spells out details, including the commission you'll pay.
-See the Nolo article “Negotiate the Agent’s Commission When Selling Your House” for details.
+Once you've found the agent you want to work with, you'll draw up a formal listing agreement that spells out details, including the commission you'll pay.

 For more on finding and choosing the best agent to sell your home, including checklists of interview questions, see Selling Your House: Nolo's Essential Guide, by Ilona Bray.